WLNE-TV

-WLNE-TV (channel 6) is a television station licensed to New Bedford, Massachusetts, United States, serving as the ABC affiliate for the Providence, Rhode Island, area.
-It is owned by Standard Media, which maintains joint sales and shared services agreements with Sinclair Broadcast Group, owner of NBC affiliate WJAR (channel 10), for the provision of certain services.
-The two stations share transmitter facilities in Rehoboth, Massachusetts; WLNE-TV's studios are located in the Orms Building in downtown Providence.
+WLNE-TV (channel 6) is a television station licensed to New Bedford, Massachusetts, United States, serving the Providence, Rhode Island, area with programming from the digital multicast network Roar.
+It is owned by Rincon Broadcasting Group and operated by Sinclair Broadcast Group under joint sales and shared services agreements (JSA/SSA), making it sister to NBC/ABC affiliate WJAR (channel 10).
+The two stations share studios on Kenney Drive in Cranston, Rhode Island, and transmitter facilities in Rehoboth, Massachusetts.